The causal structure of galactic astrophysics: Methodology

 Several assumptions are required for causal discovery to be possible.
-The most common are the \emph{Markov condition} (separated variables in the causal graph are statistically independent), \emph{faithfulness} (no accidental statistical independences) and \emph{acyclicity} (nothing can be indirectly its own cause).
-In addition, the conditional correlations must be adequately captured by the statistical test applied (which come with their own assumptions) and the threshold $p$-value chosen to weed out insignificant correlations.
+The most common are the \emph{Markov condition} (separated variables in the causal graph are statistically independent), \emph{faithfulness} (no accidental statistical independences) and \emph{acyclicity} (nothing can be indirectly {caused by itself}).
+In addition, the conditional correlations must be adequately captured by the statistical test applied (which come with their own assumptions) and the threshold $p$-value chosen to identify insignificant correlations.
+Some methods further assume \emph{causal sufficiency}, namely that all causally relevant variables are included in the dataset.
+Since causal discovery cannot guarantee the ``true'' causal graph, but rather identifies the set of structures compatible with the observed data and assumptions, it is best used to weed out statistically implausible causal relationships and hence generate testable causal hypotheses to be compared with theoretical expectations or followed up with targeted observations.